|

 -

-X-700's) and finished in Opulent Brown.
-Oh, a
+This one is finished in Opulent Brown.

 real work of art but a big, heavy guitar.